 Returning to the UK

 You need to take real care if, having spent time as a non-resident, you decide to return.
-The UK has an evolved system of taxation, including income tax of up to 45%, a wide ranging capital gains tax (up 28%) and inheritance tax on estates (up to 40%), as well as a not-insubstantial social security levy.
+The UK has an evolved system of taxation, including income tax of up to 45% (46% in Scotland), a wide-ranging capital gains tax (up to 28%), and inheritance tax on estates (up to 40%), as well as a not-insubstantial social security levy.

 Any exposure to the UK tax system as a resident requires careful planning in advance.
 This is particularly the case where substantial assets and shareholdings are concerned.

-You must also ensure that you disclose and document your return to the UK (though this shouldn’t be difficult after Brexit happens).
-Ensure that you properly plan your taxes and account for the potential in wild swings in currency exchange rates; this lessens your liabilities once you return to the UK.
-With a little forward planning, this is often possible.
+You must also ensure that you disclose and document your return to the UK.
+Ensure that you properly plan your taxes and account for the potential swings in post-Brexit currency exchange rates.
+This lessens your liabilities once you return to the UK.

 If you are planning to return to the UK after a period abroad, it is a good idea to speak to a financial advisor to make sure that you fully understand the financial implications of making the move.